CompIsle/SaulU16A2/main.md

 ### Design Review

-16/B.P4

-Review the plans for object-oriented programs with others to identify and inform refinements to produce a design

-There is no clear review of the design.
-The design is not implemented (ie code and design differ, but there is no explanation of why)

-Exp. changes made, should naturally come as part of 'review'

 | Name | Suggestion | Comments |
 | --- | --- | --- |
 | Armandas | You have not specified which CSV reader you are going to use, though you've clearly shown that you will in your data dictionary | I am going to use the CsvHelper CSV reader: [https://joshclose.github.io/CsvHelper/](<https://joshclose.github.io/CsvHelper/>) |
 | Viktor | The Visual design for the GUI is very basic and looks ugly | The focus is on the features of the program.
 If time allows it though, themes could be used to quickly add a thematic look to the GUI without much effort |
 | Charlie | A pseudocode algorithm could help in the development process of the index system program | Instead of creating pseudocode, it is much more efficient to simply program a basic version that does not meet all requirements, and refine it over time.
 In order to show this, I will provide ample comments on the program to document how it has changed over time from its first version |

-## Analysis of the Provided Code (Indexing System)

-### Review of requirements (Indexing System)
+Overall, the designs included aim to meet all the basic user requirements for both programs:

+Program1: To-Do List

+Users must be able to create tasks [/]
+Users should be able to delete tasks [/]
+Tasks should be able to be selected as 'complete' or otherwise (in-complete) [/] Each item (task) should have a title, description, due date and completion status [/] Description and due date should be mutable, and others immutable [/] Users should be able to toggle whether all items (tasks) or only 'completed' items (tasks) are shown [/] Has a GUI [/]

-Program2: Index system.
+Program2: Index system

-The solution must read book details []
+The solution must read book details [/]
-Generate a unique index reference []
+Generate a unique index reference [/]
-Writing a new CSV file. []
+Writing a new CSV file [/]
-Allocating unique serial numbers []
+Allocating unique serial numbers [/]
-Decomposed solution []
+Decomposed solution [/]
-No user access to the data of the books []
+No user access to the data of the books [/]
-The solution must be able to efficiently read through the items it is given to ensure that books are not given 2 or more index numbers and stored multiple times in the output CSV file.
+Books are given 1 index number and stored once in the output CSV file [/]

-Being able to add new content to the original file is not required, but may be very useful in ensuring indexing stays consistent as new books are added to the libraries' collection - though this may be solved by having the program not give new indexes to contents with an existing one (though this should be done carefully to avoid repeated indexes).
+## Analysis of the Provided Code

 ### Namespaces and Dependencies